Beef Complete for Dogs

 80% MEAT, BONE AND ORGAN / 20% VEGGIES

-Beef muscle meat, beef heart, beef tongue, beef liver, beef spleen, beef kidney, bok choy*, yams*, lettuce*, zucchini*, squash*, pumpkin seeds*, beef bone powder, probiotic (lactobacillus casei K9-1, lactobacillus fermentum K9-2, beet root, chamomile, fennel).
+Beef muscle meat, beef heart, beef liver, beef spleen, beef kidney, bok choy*, yams*, lettuce*, zucchini*, squash*, pumpkin seeds*, beef bone powder, probiotic (lactobacillus casei K9-1, lactobacillus fermentum K9-2, beet root, chamomile, fennel).

 |Beef muscle meat||Canada (BC)||Humanely raised without hormones|